 Suffice to say you certainly won’t find a clear beer bottle at a German brewery and now this group understands why you won’t find one at a Vancouver brewery either.

 When it came time to sampling, the group of non-beer drinkers gravitated towards Strathcona’s Radler.
 To me, it tasted like a poor man’s mimosa.
 That certainly is not a bad thing as I love a good Radler in the summer sun.
-I just thought the other brews at Strathcona shouldn’t be overlooked.
+The other brews at Strathcona are great too.

 Clearly, this group needed a little more convincing.
 Thankfully this Vancouver Brewery Tour had a couple more stops to win them over.